CloudCannon/documentation/collections/_drafts/hugo-public-beta-and-pagination.md

 **Upcoming:**

-* We will soon release an update to also support Hugo Modules on Hugo sites.
+* An update to also support Hugo Modules on Hugo sites